-As a key component of New York's Clean Energy Fund (CEF), NY Green Bank is structured to be self-sustaining in that it must ultimately cover its own costs of operation.
+As a key component of New York's Clean Energy Fund (CEF), NY Green Bank is structured to be selfsustaining in that it must ultimately cover its own costs of operation, which has been achieved since the fiscal year ended March 31, 2017.
 The CEF is a \$7.6 billion commitment, representing part of the Reforming the Energy Vision (REV) strategy to advance clean energy growth and innovation and drive economic development across the State while reducing ratepayer collections.